- City Departments

 - Lake Marion Regional Greenway Trailhead providing walking and biking access to the City’s extensive trail system

-The estimated cost of the proposed improvements totals $11.575 million and construction would begin in 2023.
-See the master plan concept below.
+The estimated cost of the proposed improvements totals $12.5 million, construction has begun in 2023.
+See the site plan below.

 Avonlea Community Park - 2024